Martin Brückner

 Biography

-A recipient of numerous grants and post-doctoral fellowships from the Andrew W. Mellon Foundation, the National Endowment for the Humanities, the Program in Early American Economy and Society at the Library Company of Philadelphia, the American Antiquarian Society, and the Obama Institute for Transnational American Studies at the University of Mainz, his work has been recognized by the Excellence in Scholarship Award from the College of Arts and Science (2018), the American Antiquarian Society (elected member, 2007), the Society of Early Americanists Essay Prize (2007), and the Francis Alison Young Scholar Award (2002).
-His most recent essays discuss the role of objects in the age of thing theory, the literary geographies of the novelist Charles Brockden Brown, and methods for researching material culture.
-Working as the Principal Investigator of the digital humanities project, ThingStor: A Material Culture Database for Finding Objects in Literature and Visual Art (launched 2019), his next research project revolves around object studies and early American literature.
+Grants and post-doctoral fellowships supporting his work hail from the Andrew W. Mellon Foundation, the National Endowment for the Humanities, the Program in Early American Economy and Society at the Library Company of Philadelphia, the American Antiquarian Society, and the Obama Institute for Transnational American Studies at the University of Mainz, Germany.
+A Visiting Fellow at the Rothermere American Institute at Oxford University (2023), his work has been further recognized by UD’s Excellence in Scholarship Award (2018), the American Antiquarian Society (elected member, 2007), the Society of Early Americanists Essay Prize (2007), and UD’s Francis Alison Young Scholar Award (2002).

 Featured News